 Yes.
 If you are offered a place, you can choose to defer for one year, however you must contact TUS admissions.
 Please also refer to the TUS 2022 Prospectus, page 59 for specific information on deferring a place.

 Midlands Admissions Office

 If I apply for level 7 course, is the add-on year still an option further down the line?

 Yes, every student who successfully completes their 3 years of a level 7 will automatically progress to the level 8 associated with the course in question, if they so wish.

-I'm hoping to attend LIT, when should I apply for accommodation and where would you recommend staying in first year?
+I'm hoping to attend TUS, when should I apply for accommodation and where would you recommend staying in first year?

-If you are interested in attending LIT, we would recommend that you provisionally book places now or as soon as possible.
+If you are interested in attending TUS, we would recommend that you provisionally book places now or as soon as possible.
 In first year, many students tend to live in our nearby student villages before moving into private houses for their 2nd, 3rd and 4th years.
-There is a list of contacts and information regarding accommodation services at www.lit.ie/accommodation
+There is a list of contacts and information regarding accommodation services at the below web pages.

 No!
-LIT is home to over 6,500 students across five vibrant campuses in Limerick City, Thurles, Clonmel and Ennis.
-A further new campus is being developed at Coonagh in Limerick to cater for LIT’s rapidly expanding student population.
+TUS is home to over 14,000 students across 6 vibrant campuses in Athlone, Limerick City, Thurles, Clonmel and Ennis.

-What kind of supports are available at LIT?
+What kind of supports are available at TUS?